-During the boot process, either initially after system power-on or upon reboot after a system failure, the service processor monitors the boot progress.
-If progress stops, the service processor can reinitiate the boot process (reboot) if enabled to do so.
-The service processor can re-attempt this process according to the number of retries selected in the Reboot/Restart Policy Setup Menu.
+During the boot process, either initially after system power-on or upon reboot after a system failure, the Service Processor monitors the boot progress.
+If progress stops, the Service Processor can reinitiate the boot process (reboot) if enabled to do so.
+Service Processor can re-attempt this process according to the number of retries selected in the Reboot/Restart Policy Setup Menu.